bedroom

 A dark bohemian bedroom layers rich textures, patterns, and global textiles against a dark backdrop for a cozy, eclectic sanctuary.
 The dark walls provide a cohesive backdrop that lets colorful and patterned textiles shine without feeling chaotic.
 This approach works because the depth of dark walls absorbs visual noise, allowing multiple patterns and textures to coexist harmoniously.

-• Choose textiles with a similar saturation level for cohesive, rather than messy, look
+• Choose textiles with a similar saturation level for cohesive rather than messy layering

-• The dark walls are your neutral—treat them as the calm element that balances the textile abundance
+• The dark walls are your neutral — treat them as the calm element that balances textile abundance

 • Large plants with dark foliage (fiddle leaf fig, monstera) complement rather than contrast the dark walls